 The case was heard at the Court of Appeal in the Four Courts

-A man who repeatedly raped his niece from when he was aged 15 into adulthood has had his prison sentence cut on appeal.
+A man who continues to show no remorse for raping his wife has had his prison sentence cut on appeal.

 The 43-year-old man, who cannot be named for legal reasons, was unanimously found guilty of raping his wife in their home in May 2014 - making him the third person to be convicted for marital rape since rape within a marriage was made illegal in 1990.